nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 ---

 # Systemverilog macro with examples
-Macro is a piece of code which enable the text substitution everywhere the macro name is called.
+Macro is a piece of code which enables text substitution everywhere the macro name is called.
 Systemverilog macro can also have argument like a function and it is actually very similar to macro in C which you may familiar with.
 {: .fs-5 .fw-500 }

 ---